Atrolantra/UniTools/README.md

 ```

 Then simply run the script and a list of subjects and synopsis' will be created in a text file named 'synopsis list.txt' in the same directory.

+### Pro-tip
+If there is no synopsis available for your chosen unit then all is not lost.
+Go into QUT Blackboard and in the 'My Units' section find the relevant unit.
+Click it to be taken to its blackboard page.
+In the sidebar on that page, click 'Unit Details'.
+Now click 'Rationale'.
+This should work reliably unless the blackboard page has been removed or you no longer have access to Blackboard.